The lateral sewer service pipe repair is located in SW Washington Street between SW Park Avenue and SW 10th Avenue.

 We Want to Hear From You

-- Questions: Call 503-823-5315, stating that SW Washington: Park to 10th is your area of concern.
-Outreach staff will return your call by the next business day.
+- With questions or comments, call the message line at 503-823-5315, stating that SW Washington Street is your area of concern.
+Your call will be returned by the next business day.

-- Nighttime Noise Complaint: Call 503-823-1338, stating that SW Washington: Park to 10th is your project of concern.
+- To report nighttime construction noise complaints, call the noise hotline at 503-823-1338, stating that SW Washington Street is your area of concern.
 The noise hotline is monitored by site inspectors.

 Crews have successfully completed the following improvements for this project: